8-day adventure

 Hiking in Petra

-This morning we transfer to Petra and begin our exploration of the Nabataean city carved out of pink sandstone.
+This morning we get an early breakfast before our pre-trek briefing at 8am.
+We meet our guide and the rest of the group (if we haven't already!) then transfer to Petra and begin our exploration of the Nabataean city carved out of pink sandstone.
 We will discover the High Place of sacrifice, from where the views over the lower city are extraordinary.
 We then visit the multiple sculpted facades of the Farasa Valley and explore the royal tombs.
-In the afternoon a short transfer will take us to our campsite where we can enjoy an evening meal and relax.
+In the afternoon a short transfer will take us to our campsite near "Little Petra" where we can relax and reflect on the day.

 • Hiking time: 4 - 5 hours